 One of the best ways to build your confidence is to give yourself something to work towards.
 Creating goals helps you to add purpose to your day and when you feel that you have a purpose or know what you’re doing, you can feel more confident.

 You could set a large goal like buying a house in a certain number of years or it could be as simple as getting all the laundry done and put away in a few hours.
-Your goals could be towards fun things, like completing a painting or more career-focused, such as achieving a certain job position.
+Your goals could be towards fun things, like completing a painting, or more career-focused, such as achieving a certain job position.
 Regardless of what your goals are, creating them will inspire you and help you to build confidence in yourself and your abilities.

 If it is too hard to say aloud in the mirror at first, repeat it in your mind, mouthing the words, and whispering it very quietly to yourself.
 You will begin to see progress just by this small step.

-At the same token, watch out for self-deprecating humour or negative comments directed to yourself when something doesn’t go as planned.
+At the same token, watch out for self-deprecating humour or negative comments directed at yourself when something doesn’t go as planned.
 You may not think twice about cursing when you make a mistake, but that utterance can begin to create a small crack in your confidence.
 After all, mistakes are okay and they are the best way to learn!

-Regardless if you meditate with an app, a Youtube video, or at your own pace, meditation is a great tool for allowing yourself to slow down, stabilize your emotions, and work on building your confidence.
+Regardless if you meditate with an app, a YouTube video, or at your own pace, meditation is a great tool for allowing yourself to slow down, stabilize your emotions, and work on building your confidence.

 Put effort into your appearance.